Wireless for Machine Learning: Review of importance-aware communications

-Unlike the retransmission case, it is not obvious how data-importance is communicated to the \ac{PS}.
+Unlike the retransmission case, it is not obvious how data-importance should be communicated to the \ac{PS}.
 The problem lies in that both the model and the data samples are required to measure importance, and they are not present in the same entity.
-To solve this problem,~\cite{liu2019data} suggests using popular model compression methods~\cite{cheng2017survey,zhu2017prune} to transmit a lighter version of the \ac{ML} model to the user devices.
-This would reduce the size $d$ of the weight vector $\vtW\in\bbR^d$.
+To solve this problem,~\cite{liu2020data} suggests using popular model compression methods~\cite{cheng2017survey,zhu2017prune} to transmit a lighter version of the \ac{ML} model to the user devices.
+This would reduce the size $d$ of the local model $\vtW\in\bbR^d$.
 This way, the user device can evaluate their importance locally, and then inform the \ac{PS}.

-\subsubsection{Federated Learning}
+\subsection{Federated learning}

-Since \ac{FL} communicates gradients instead of data samples, there is a need for data importance metrics that can be applied to gradients.
-Since the original use of Active learning was to assess the cost of labeling a sample, a metric on gradients cannot be taken from there.
-In~\cite{goetz2019active}, the loss function calculated during training is proposed as an importance metric.
-This metric has two desirable characteristics: it is already calculated during model training, so there's no additional computational cost and the value is closely related to how poorly the current model performs on the local data, so it is an uncertainty metric.
+Since \ac{FL} communicates local models or gradients instead of data samples, there is a need for data importance metrics that can be applied to gradients.
+In~\cite{goetz2019active}, the loss function is proposed as an importance metric.
+This metric is an uncertainty metric, as it directly describes how difficult a sample is to classify.
+Additionally, it is cheap to compute by performing inference on the already locally available \ac{ML} model.